dev-dwarf/dev-dwarf.github.io/src/writing/implementing-a-simple-undo-system.md

 In a more complicated situation, it may be better to add a layer on top of the simple undo system that allows for more serialized undo/redo commands.
 Regardless, I think for these more complex situations that the simple api will provide a great foundation for the more complex implementation.
+It's easier to add structure on top of something formless than to try and handle formless situations with structure.

 ##potential Potential Upgrades
 Because of how simple the undo system is, it's easy to store extra information alongside the deltas.
 In my editor I added information